 - The declaration generally lasts for 90 days, but may be extended by the HHS Secretary.
 After each extension, the declaration lasts for 90 days or until the HHS Secretary declares the emergency no longer exists, whichever occurs first.

 - A section 319 PHE declaration does not enable FDA to issue EUAs.

 - A section 319 PHE declaration allows HHS to take appropriate actions in response to the emergency consistent with other authorities, including: making grants; entering into contracts; and conducting and supporting investigations into the cause, treatment, or prevention of the disease or disorder.
-For a more comprehensive list of what this type of declaration can enable, see from HHS: Public Health Emergency Declaration.

 - The HHS Secretary issued a section 319 PHE declaration for COVID-19 in January 2020, and extended it every 3 months until May 11, 2023.

 Separate declarations–sometimes referred to as “EUA declarations”—under section 564 of the Federal Food, Drug, and Cosmetic (FD&C) Act (also issued by the HHS Secretary) enable the issuance of EUAs.